Jul 22, 2021

 Reishi has a long history of use in China to prevent and treat various diseases.
 Ancient Chinese medical scholars believed that Reishi could strengthen the body’s resistance and support Qi (vital energy), and it’s used in TCM to eliminate phlegm and treat coughs and bronchitis.
 Because of its widespread use to strengthen the body in both TCM and western herbal medicine, modern Chinese doctors and herbal medicine practitioners often use Reishi to enhance the body’s immune response in patients undergoing conventional chemotherapy and/or radiation treatment for various forms of cancer.
 Reishi is also integrated into HIV treatment protocols in order to enhance immune resistance and prevent infections.

-A widely researched botanical, much of the reported findings from the last three decades of research on Reishi have been around its immune-enhancing properties, based predominantly on cell culture and animal models.
 This research has found polysaccharides and triterpenoids to be the main active constituents of Reishi with anti-tumor properties, activating certain cells that form part of the immune system.
-It has been found to be one of the broadest-acting immune modulating botanicals, with actions including anti-allergenic, anti-tumor, anti-inflammatory, liver-protective antioxidant and antiviral activities.
-There are also some reports of human trials in the field, but a cohesive scientific evaluation of Reishi’s use as a traditional therapy has not yet been clearly established.
+It has been found to be one of the broadest-acting immunomodulating botanicals, with actions including anti-allergenic, anti-tumor, anti-inflammatory, liver-protective antioxidant and antiviral activities.

 Slices of dried Reishi mushroom